nekomeowww/BridgeTokens/README.md

 ### Send ELA from Ethereum back to Elastos

 You should now have some ELA in your wallet on the Ethereum chain.
-To view this, switch your network in MetaMask to the Ethereum mainnet.
+Switch your network in MetaMask to the Ethereum mainnet.
 The app should update to reflect your new balances on the chosen network.

 ![shadowtokens_github](/src/assets/docs/8.png)

-To view the ELA that you minted on Ethereum, click the 'ETH' dropdown menu to open the default token list and select ELA.
+To see the ELA that you minted on Ethereum, click the 'ETH' dropdown menu to open the default token list and select ELA.

 *Note: You can also view the opposite bridge direction by clicking the swap icon in the middle, but you will need to switch your network before beginning a transfer.
 It will not auto-connect your wallet to the proper network.*